transceptor-technology/dutycalls.me.docs/docs/integrations.md

 1. Navigate to **Channels** > Click the **Settings** button of your desired channel > **Integrations** tab > Click on the **+** button to add a new integration.

 2. Select **Slack** from the dropdown list.
 Enter a friendly **Name** for the integration.
-This could be anything.
+This could be anything, as long as it clarifies what integration is involved.
 After that, select the correct Slack **Workspace** and the desired Slack **Channel**.
-Lastly, select the events from which you want to receive updates for.
+Lastly, select the events from which you want to receive updates for. <br />
 ![image - Add Slack channel integration - Step 2](images/add-slack-integration.png){: style="width:500px"}

 The configuration has now been completed.
 Event updates related to the configured DutyCalls channel will be posted in the selected Slack channel.